joenano/rpscrape/README.md

      CODE: 8    | Carlisle
 ```

-If you want to search for a specific region or course, add a search term after the --regions or --courses flag as shown below.
+If you want to search for a specific region or course, add a search term as shown below.

 ```
-~$ ./rpscrape.py --regions france
+[rpscrape]> regions france
     CODE: fr  | France
 ```

 ```
-~$ ./rpscrape.py --courses york
+[rpscrape]> courses york
     CODE: 107  | York
     CODE: 1347 | York Aus
 ```

-To list the courses from a specific region, add the region code to the --courses flag like so:
+To list the courses from a specific region, add the region code like so:
  ```
-~$ ./rpscrape.py --courses-ire
+[rpscrape]> courses ire
      CODE: 175  | Ballinrobe
      CODE: 176  | Bellewstown
      CODE: 177  | Clonmel